 While all my research draws on my education as an adult, everything I associate with food comes from my upbringing in Florence, Italy.
-I developed a heartfelt appreciation for wholesome, healthy food from a very young age, which I took for granted until I moved to the United States to study for my PhD.
-I had not anticipated the challenge of finding a flavorful tomato or the artery-clogging danger hidden within a seemingly innocent chocolate chip cookie.
+I developed a heartfelt appreciation for wholesome, healthy food from a very young age, which I took for granted until I moved to the United States during my PhD.
+I had not anticipated the challenge of finding a flavorful tomato, nor the artery-clogging danger hidden within a seemingly innocent chocolate chip cookie.
 As I struggled with my own diet in my new environment, I learned from my study participants that I was not alone.
-By their own accounts, more than half of them reported only trace amounts of vegetables and fruits in their diets.
+By their own accounts, more than half of the participants in my studies reported only trace amounts of vegetables and fruits in their diets.

-As with anyone who has ever gone down a dietary path toward optimal nutrition, I quickly realized that the available advice was often conflicting and incoherent.
-But as a scientist, I was above all surprised at the volume and effect of pseudo-scientific information available on the Internet, especially in comparison to how little had been published with the rigor of peer-reviewed medical journals.
+As with anyone who has ever gone down a dietary path towards optimal nutrition, I quickly realized that the available advice was often conflicting and incoherent.
+But as a scientist, I was above all surprised at the volume and effect of pseudo-scientific information available on the internet, especially in comparison to how little had been published with the rigor of peer-reviewed medical journals.

 We’ve heard a lot about what is and isn’t good for our brains.
 For example, many of us have recently become aware of an American gluten panic.
 But only a few years ago, people were terrified of eating fatty foods.
 While many of the recommendations you can find online promote a scientific worldview, very few have been substantiated by peer-reviewed research.
-The Internet and media in particular have a tendency to make broad extrapolations on limited findings and sensationalize everything.
+Internet and media in particular have a tendency to make broad extrapolations on limited findings, and sensationalize everything.
 At least once a week some friend will ask my opinion on the latest “miracle drug” for Alzheimer’s.
 I’ll look up the study.
-More often than not, it’s true that the drug worked . . . but in a population of ten mice.
-So that’s great news if you are one of those ten mice.
-Whether or not those findings are relevant to people is a whole different story.
+More often than not, it’s true that the drug worked… but in a population of 10 mice.
+So that’s great news if you are one of those 10 mice.
+Whether or not those findings are relevant to ‘people’, is a wholly different story.

 This is where scientific literacy comes into play.
 Which sources of information are the most credible?
 How can we know if the study we heard about in the evening news is worth acting upon?

-While sound scientific research is more limited than Internet blogs, results do prove to be consistent.
-A new generation of studies has begun to identify which nutrients are particularly helpful in enabling our brains to work at the max, as well as protecting it as we age, thereby granting us continued mental strength over the course of a lifetime.
-At the same time, we are also learning which nutrients are harmful to the brain, negatively affecting our cognitive abilities and increasing the risk of mental deterioration.
-This includes my personal experience accumulated over several years of hands-on research regarding the important interactions between genetics, nutrition, and lifestyle.
+While sound scientific research is more limited than internet blogs, results do prove to be consistent.
+A new generation of studies has begun to identify which nutrients are particularly helpful in enabling our brain to work at the max, as well as protecting it as we age, thereby granting us with continued mental strength over the course of a lifetime.
+At the same time, we are learning which nutrients are harmful to the brain instead, negatively affecting our cognitive abilities and increasing risk of mental deterioration.
+This includes my personal experience accumulated over several years of hands-on research regarding the important interactions between genetics, nutrition and lifestyle.

-What’s important to note is that I’m not just presenting the results of my own research, but rather the analysis of hundreds of scientists who have been studying the relationship between the foods that we eat and the health of our brains over the decades.
-I’m hoping to make clear that science is never a result of one person’s opinion, but always involves a collective of doctors, scientists, and even you, the population itself, in an ongoing, educational exchange that unfolds over time.
-Thanks to this worldwide dedication, we challenge one another to get to the bottom of those things we’re most determined to resolve.
+What’s important to note is that I’m not just presenting the results of my own research, but rather, the analysis of hundreds of scientists who have been studying this over the decades.
+With that, I’m hoping to make clear that science is never a result of one person’s opinion, but always involves a collective of doctors, scientists and even you, the population itself, in an ongoing, educating exchange that unfolds over time.
+Thanks to this worldwide dedication, we challenge each other to get to the bottom of those things we’re most determined to resolve.
 In fact, the beauty of science should be strength in numbers.

-The danger of looking at isolated papers is that you might find that what appears to be fact in one study is proven wrong in the next.
-One day you read that “according to science” you must avoid cholesterol at all costs.
-Then you turn around to find another equally “scientific” study explaining the role cholesterol plays in supporting a healthy brain.
+The danger of looking at isolated papers is that you may find that what appears to be fact in one study seems proven wrong in the next.
+One day you read that ‘according to science’ you must avoid cholesterol at all costs.
+You turn around, only to find another equally ‘scientific’ study explaining the role cholesterol plays in supporting a healthy brain instead.
 How can both things be true?

 Ultimately, no single study is perfect.
-One can never be absolutely sure that its findings are valid and applicable to the population at large.
+One can never be absolutely sure that a single study’s findings are valid and applicable to the population-at-large.
 We need to look at a bigger picture.
-The more an independent study replicates a specific finding, and insists upon applying a wide range of methods to an equally wide number of patients, the more likely that the study’s finding is actually true and applicable to everyone.
+The more independent studies replicate a specific finding, and insist upon applying a wide range of methods to an equally wide number of patients, the more likely that the study’s finding is actually true and applicable to everyone.

 Make no mistake.
 There is a bottom line when it comes to what’s good for your brain and what’s not.
-In Brain Food, I draw on my background as a neuroscientist to build a neurological and nutritional framework around the ways that food is specifically vital in promoting optimal brain health.
-In the pages that follow, we will get down to the details of what science has discovered so far by exploring neuro-nutrition, or nutrition for the brain.
+In Brain Food, I draw on my background as a neuroscientist to build a neurological and nutritional framework around the ways that food is so specifically vital in promoting optimal brain health.
+In the pages that follow, we will get down to the details of what science has discovered so far by exploring neuro-nutrition, or nutrition forthe brain.
 We’ll look at how food breaks down into nutrients, and to what degree these nutrients feed our brains.
 We’ll talk about how the brain actually works, and the specific influence diet has on our cognitive performance.
 But mostly, we’ll seehow the human brain has its own unique diet, different from that of the rest of the body.
-Just as we would eat differently to slim down than to train for a triathlon, when optimizing for long-term cognitive health, the brain has its own demands.
+Just as we eat differently to slim down than to train for a triathlon, when optimizing for long-term cognitive health, the brain has its own demands.
 As it turns out, our future lies in our own hands – and what’s on our menu.